 Social media is becoming an integral part of life online as social websites and applications proliferate.
 Most traditional online media include social components, such as comment fields for users.
-The term "social media" is likely to lose meaning as the social aspect of the Web becomes increasingly taken for granted.
+In business, social media is used to market products, promote brands, connect to current customers and foster new business.

 Social media analytics is the practice of gathering data from blogs and social media websites and analyzing that data to make business decisions.
 The most common use of social media analytics is to mine customer sentiment to support marketing and customer service activities.